Jennifer Brewin: Career

 After graduating from Queen's University she joined Toronto's Common Boots Theatre as the indie theatre company's first general manager.
 It was there she developed a theatre practice rooted in physical theatre and collaborative creation.

-In 1994, she directed Eugene Ionesco's Rhinoceros at the Harbourfront Centre.
+In 1994, she directed Eugène Ionesco's Rhinoceros at the Harbourfront Centre.

 The Attic, the Pearls and Three Fine Girls, a collective creation with Brewin, Martha Ross, Ann-Marie MacDonald, Alisa Palmer, and Leah Cherniak, premiered in 1995.
 Brewin was credited as a dramaturg of this production.
 By the time the show was re-staged in 1997, Brewin was referred to as a "contributing artist".

 Brewin directed Larry Lewis's Irreleva in 1996 at Theatre Centre West.
 Between 1998 and 2005, Brewin was co-artistic director of Caravan Farm Theatre in British Columbia.
 While working with Caravan Farm Theatre, Brewin wrote and directed twelve outdoor theatre productions.

 In 2010, Brewin succeeded Cherniak and Ross and became artistic director of Common Boots Theatre, formerly known as Theatre Columbus.
 As artistic director, Brewin initiated The Public Servant, a collective creation centering Canadian public sector workers.
 Brewin acted as dramaturge for the projects final script, which premiered in 2015.
 Brewin also initiated a yearly family holiday "walkabout" show at the Evergreen Brickworks, partly inspired by her outdoor work at Caravan Theatre.
 The first walkabout show was Ross's The Story, a retelling of the Nativity, in 2011.
 The Story was repeated as the company's 2012 outdoor holiday show.